sMastrodimitris/sMastrodimitris/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-At the memoment preoccupied with my military obligations.
+At the moment preoccupied with my military obligations.

 <!---